vmleon/oracle-atp-da/lab5/README.md

 **Modify** default values for:
 - **Conversation Name**: Greeting
 - **Name**: Greeting
 - **Utterances to Add**: In this field is where you have ti type the different Greetings that you want to include as part of the Intent.
 Type on this field `hi` and click enter.
 Wait to be added as part of the intents.
-Type on the same place`hello` and wait to be added as before.
+Type on the same field `hello` and wait to be added as before.

 The two **Itents** that you added a few seconds ago will be visible in the page.
 Check the following scrennshoot to confirm.